 - A prison sentence of 5 or more years

-The fault divorce process can be more time-consuming and expensive than a no-fault divorce.
+The fault divorce process can take longer and be more expensive than a no-fault divorce.

-- Certified copy of your marriage certificate, which you got from the Registry of Vital Records or your city or town
+- A certified copy of your marriage certificate, which you can get from the Registry of Vital Records or your city or town

 - Complaint for Divorce Form CJD-101

 - Record of Absolute Divorce for the Registry of Vital Records (Form R-408)